Eddie Malone

-Edward Joseph "Eddie" Malone, (born 6 April 1985) is a Scottish association football player, who plays for East Stirlingshire.
+Edward Joseph Malone, (born 6 April 1985) is a Scottish association football player, who plays for East Stirlingshire.

 Malone has also been on the books of many other Scottish clubs, as well as playing trial league matches with Greenock Morton and Berwick Rangers.
 Malone was born in Edinburgh and started his senior career with St Johnstone.
 He then played for Clyde and became the vice-captain of the team.
 He signed a contract with SPL club St Mirren on 30 January 2007 and then moved to Dundee for a month-long loan in November of that year.
 This turned into a permanent position in January 2008.
 He was released by the club on 4 May 2010 with eight other players.
 Malone played for Raith Rovers for the 2012–13 seasons and for Stenhousemuir for the 2013–14 season.